kekskurse/go-mail-admin/Readme.md

 # Dev
 ## Project structure
-In the Folder "mailserver-configurator-interface" is the GO-Project which provides a HTTP-API for the Mailserver-Config, the "mailserver-configurator-client" is a VUEJS interface for that HTTP-API.
+In the folder "mailserver-configurator-interface" you'll find the GO project which provides an HTTP API for the mailserver config.
+The "mailserver-configurator-client" is a VUEJS interface for that HTTP API.

 ## Compile
 ### Mailserver-Configurator-Client
-Go in the Project folder and build the Vue.js project
+Open the project folder and build the Vue.js project

 ```
 npm install
 npm run build
 ```
 ### Mailserver-Configurator-Interface
-Go in the Project folder.
+Open the project folder.
 Make sure you have all dependencies

 ```
 go get github.com/go-sql-driver/mysql